 * 1 cup mini-marshmallows (or big marshmallows cut into tiny pieces)

 * 1/4 – 1/2 cup dry-roasted peanuts (or Goobers)

-Step 1: In a food processor, beat the sugar into the eggs until thickened and pale yellow.
+Step 1: In a mixer, (I heart my KitchenAid Artisan Stand Mixer), beat the sugar into the eggs until thickened and pale yellow.
 Beat in the cocoa and blend until smooth.